Periodic homogenization with an interface: The multi-dimensional case: Computation of the transmissivity coefficient

-Let $g_+$ be as in \eref{e:Poisson} and set \begin{equ} g^k(x) = 1 - k^{-1}\bigl(K + x_1 - g_{+,1}(x)\bigr)\;, \end{equ} for some constant $K$ to be determined.
+for some constant $K$ to be determined.
 It is straightforward to check that $g^k$ does indeed satisfy $\CL g^k = 0$, as well as the required inequalities on the boundary, provided that $K$ is either sufficiently large or sufficiently small.
-This concludes the proof. \end{proof}
+This concludes the proof. \end{pf}

-We now use the result of lemma \ref{lemgam} to prove lemma \ref{lemgamma}.
-This is done using the strong Markov property in conjunction with success/failure trials.

-\begin{proof}[Proof of Lemma \ref{lemgamma}] Consider the two hyperplanes that delimit $\I_{\eta}$ and two further hyperplanes at distance $m$ from $\I_{\eta}$, with $m$ a sufficiently large constant to be determined later.
-We then break the process into excursions from $\d \I_{\eta}$ to $\d \I_{\eta + m}$ and back.
+We now use the result of Lemma \ref{lemgam} to prove Lemma \ref {lemgamma}.
+This is done using the strong Markov property in conjunction with success/failure trials. \begin{pf*}{Proof of Lemma \ref{lemgamma}} Consider the two hyperplanes that delimit $\I_{\eta}$ and two further hyperplanes at distance $m$ from $\I_{\eta}$, with $m$ a sufficiently large constant to be determined later.
+We then break the process into excursions from $\partial\I_{\eta}$ to $\partial\I_{\eta+ m}$ and back.

-More precisely, we define two sets of stopping times $\{\sigma^{m}_{n}\}_{n}$ and $\{\phi^{m}_{n}\}_{n}$ recursively by $\sigma^{m}_1 = \inf\{t\geq0:\,X(t)\in \d \I_{\eta+m}\}$, $\ldots$ , $\phi^{m}_{n}=\inf\{t>\sigma^{m}_{n}:\,X(t)\in \I_\eta\}$, $\sigma^{m}_{n+1} = \inf\{t>\phi^{m}_{n}:\,X(t)\in \d \I_{\eta+m}\}$.
-We furthermore denote by $\F_n$ the $\sigma$-algebra generated by trajectories of $X$ up to the time $\phi^m_n$ and by $\bar \F_n$ the $\sigma$-algebra generated by trajectories of $X$ up to the time $\sigma^m_{n+1}$.
-We also denote by $\tau_\gamma$ the first hitting time of the set $\gamma$ and by $\tau^{(k)}$ the first hitting time of the set $\d \I_k$.
+More precisely, we define two sets of stopping times $\{\sigma ^{m}_{n}\}_{n}$ and $\{\phi^{m}_{n}\}_{n}$ recursively by $\sigma ^{m}_1 = \inf\{t\geq0\dvtx X(t)\in\partial\I_{\eta+m}\}, \ldots , \phi^{m}_{n}=\inf\{t>\sigma^{m}_{n}\dvtx X(t)\in\I_\eta\}$, $\sigma^{m}_{n+1} = \inf\{t>\phi^{m}_{n}\dvtx X(t)\in\partial\I _{\eta+m}\}$.
+We furthermore denote by $\F_n$ the $\sigma$-algebra generated by trajectories of $X$ up to the time $\phi^m_n$ and by $\bar\F_n$ the $\sigma$-algebra generated by trajectories of $X$ up to the time $\sigma^m_{n+1}$.
+We also denote by $\tau_\gamma$ the first hitting time of the set $\gamma$ and by $\tau^{(k)}$ the first hitting time of the set $\partial\I_k$.